ArtieBots/Artie/CONTRIBUTING.md

 These directories contain meta-information about the project.

-* `.circleci/`: CircleCI configuration files for continuous integration and deployment.
+* `.circleci/`: CircleCI configuration files for automated testing and building.
 * `build-artifacts/`: Artifacts generated during the build process.
 * `docs/`: Documentation.